JackJ30/jackjamison.net/zola-static/content/blog/emacs-garbage-collection.md

 +++
-title = "Solving Emacs Garbage Collection Stutters" date = 2025-05-12
+title = "A Solution to Emacs Garbage Collection Stutters" date = 2025-05-12 updated = 2025-05-14
 +++

 The more you load Emacs up with packages, the more it starts to chug.
 Throw on a theme and an lsp client, and you might start to notice frequent stuttering.